 - Verifying the members by ensuring the design resistance exceeds the design effects

 - Verification of the members, and the frame, by ensuring the deflections do not exceed the limits given in the design Standard, or those specified by the Client.

-Characteristic actions include:
+Characteristic variable actions include:

 - Imposed floor loads

-- Imposed roofs on floors
+- Imposed loads on roofs

 - Wind actions